OpenEvalProject/evals/manuscripts/elife-49511/v2/manuscript.md

 ![Figure 4.](https://cdn.elifesciences.org/articles/49511/elife-49511-fig4-v2.jpg)

 **Figure 4.:** (A) The current induced by optogenetic stimulation of cortical terminals is monosynaptic and glutamatergic.
 (A1) Representative traces of pharmacological effects on the light-induced inward current.
 Top, no treatment; Middle, effects of TTX, 4AP, and gabazine; Bottom, effects of additional application of glutamate receptor antagonists (CNQX, AP5).
 (A2) A summary plot of pharmacological treatments (N = 10 GP neurons).
 (B) Comparison of the time courses of optogenetically evoked EPSCs (oEPSCs).
 (B1) Representative traces recorded from STN (black) and GP (red) neurons.
 The GP and STN neurons were not recorded simultaneously.
 (B2-4) Summary plots of oEPSC time courses in STN and GP neurons.
 (B2) The latency from light onset to oEPSC onset does not differ between STN and GP neurons (both N = 15 neurons).
 The rise time (B3) and the decay constant (B4) of oEPSCs tended to be longer in GP neurons (N = 15 GP neurons and 12 STN neurons).
 (C), Comparison of oEPSC amplitude between GP and STN neurons, derived from the same animal.
 The amplitude in the GP neurons was normalized to that in the STN.
-No significant difference was observed between GP and STN neurons.10.7554/eLife.49511.014Figure 4—source data 1.Figure 4A.10.7554/eLife.49511.015Figure 4—source data 2.Figure 4B and C.
+No significant difference was observed between GP and STN neurons.

-## M1 and M2 more frequently innervate GP neurons projecting to the striatum than those projecting to the STN
+### M1 and M2 more frequently innervate GP neurons projecting to the striatum than those projecting to the STN

 The results shown in Figure 3D raised the question of whether the cortical innervation of GP neurons follows any specific rules.
 To determine whether cortical innervation depends on the GP-neuron projection type, we conducted in vitro whole cell recordings from retrogradely labeled GPSTN or GPCPu neurons (Figure 5A).
 Occasionally, we recorded large GP neurons with no or very little spontaneous activity (N = 6, 1.20 ± 1.79 Hz during on-cell recording mode), which exhibited a distinct action potential shape.
 Based on earlier reports (Bengtson and Osborne, 2000; Hernández et al., 2015), these were most likely cholinergic neurons and were excluded from subsequent analysis, although they were found to be innervated by the cortex (N = 5/6).
 In addition to the molecular profiles, the electrophysiological properties of GPCPu and GPSTN neurons also differed.
 GPSTN neurons usually showed spontaneous repetitive firing (~20 Hz; Table 1), whereas many GPCPu neurons were silent.
 Firing frequencies induced by depolarizing current pulses were higher in GPSTN than in GPCPu neurons, and spike width was narrower in GPSTN neurons (Figure 5B; see Table 1 for other electrophysiological parameters and quantitative comparisons).
 We discovered that GPCPu neurons (51/62) responded more frequently to opotogenetic activation of motor cortical afferents than GPSTN neurons (53/126), as shown in Figure 5C.
 The oEPSC amplitude was also larger in GPCPu neurons (Figure 5D,E,F).
 The distribution of oEPSC amplitudes recorded from GPCPu neurons seemed bimodal; the smaller-amplitude group was similar to GPSTN neurons (Figure 5D).
 For comparison, MSNs (N = 11) and STN neurons (N = 18) were also recorded.
 One-way ANOVA followed by post-hoc Tukey tests revealed that the oEPSC amplitude was significantly larger in MSNs than in STN or GP neurons (for all combinations of comparisons, p<9 × 10−7).
 The oEPSC amplitude of STN neurons was not significantly different from that of GPSTN (p=0.109) or GPCPu neurons (p=0.999).
 GPCPu neurons exhibited significantly greater amplitudes than GPSTN neurons (p=0.0021; Figure 5D).
 We observed relatively hyperpolarized membrane potentials and lower membrane input resistances in MSNs compared with GP or STN neurons.
 The mean membrane potential (Vmean) was −73.45 ± 5.3 mV, and input resistance (Rin) was 79.17 ± 28.38 MΩ for 10 MSNs, whereas Vmean was −45.43 ± 7.47 mV and Rin was 253.14 ± 156.31 MΩ for 15 STN neurons (see Table 1 for GP neurons).
 Thus, despite the larger EPSCs, the ease of induction of action potentials was lower in MSNs than in GP or STN neurons, at least in slice preparations.
 Actually, the median of the rheobase current was 695 pA for MSNs (N = 10; range, 450–1415 pA), 55 pA for STN neurons (N = 30; range, 10–545 pA) and 30 pA for GP neurons (N = 100; range, 5–250 pA).

 ![Figure 5.](https://cdn.elifesciences.org/articles/49511/elife-49511-fig5-v2.jpg)

 **Figure 5.:** (A) Schematic of ex vivo recordings from retrogradely labeled GP neurons to investigate the effect of GP neuron projection type on cortical innervation.
 (B) Electrophysiological differences between GP neurons projecting to the striatum (GPCPu) and STN (GPSTN) (see also Table 1).
 (C) The proportion of GP neurons innervated by M1 or M2 is correlated with projection type.
 GPCPu neurons were more often innervated by M1 or M2 than GPSTN neurons.
 Significance was examined using Fisher’s exact test with a Bonferroni correction for multiple comparisons (***, p<0.00025; **, p<0.0025; *, p<0.0125).
 (D) Amplitudes of oEPSCs in GP, STN, and striatal neurons.
 The amplitude in GP neurons is similar to that in STN neurons but smaller than that in striatal medium spiny neurons (MSNs).
 Data obtained from M1 and M2 stimulation are summed.
 (E) Cumulative histograms of oEPSC amplitude in GPCPu and GPSTN neurons.
 GPCPu neurons exhibit a greater optically evoked EPSC (oEPSC) amplitude.
 (F) Left, amplitudes of oEPSCs induced in GP neurons by M1 terminal stimulation.
 The GPCPu group shows larger oEPSC amplitudes than the GPSTN group.
 Right, amplitudes of oEPSCs induced by M2 terminal stimulation.
-Significantly larger oEPSCs were again recorded in the GPCPu group (p=0.00084), but the difference is small.10.7554/eLife.49511.017Figure 5—source data 1.Figure 5B.The file also contained source data for Table 1.10.7554/eLife.49511.018Figure 5—source data 2.Figures 5C, D, E and F.
+Significantly larger oEPSCs were again recorded in the GPCPu group (p=0.00084), but the difference is small.

 GPCPu neurons were frequently innervated by either M1 (28/35) or M2 (23/27).
 In contrast, only a small fraction of GPSTN neurons received M1 (17/51) or M2 (36/75) inputs (Figure 5C).
 The amplitude of M1-induced oEPSCs was significantly larger in the GPCPu neurons than in the GPSTN neurons (p=2.1 × 10−8, Wilcoxon rank sum test).
 This was also the case for M2-induced oEPSCs (p=0.00084).
 Therefore, both motor areas preferentially innervated GPCPu neurons, although GPSTN was more effectively innervated by M2 (Figure 5C F).
 Indeed, the mean oEPSC amplitude in GPSTN was larger with M2 stimulation than with M1 stimulation (p=0.0028), but no significant difference between cortical sites was observed in GPCPu neurons (p=0.9595).
 M2 stimulation frequently evoked oEPSCs with initially smaller amplitudes, especially for the first light pulse, although repetitive light pulses at 10 Hz often augmented the oEPSC amplitude, similar to M1 stimulation.
 The paired-pulse ratio for second-to-first oEPSC in GPSTN neurons was 1.27 ± 0.81 for M2 stimulation (N = 38) and 1.45 ± 1.20 for M1 stimulation (N = 14); in the GPCPu neurons, it was 1.25 ± 0.62 (N = 21) for M2 stimulation and 1.31 ± 0.79 (N = 28) for M1 stimulation.